 Financial Year Ending 31 December 2020

-SB Telecom Europe Ltd., a limited company registered in England and Wales, is wholly owned by SoftBank Corp.
+SB Telecom Europe Ltd. (name changed from SoftBank Telecom Europe Ltd. in January 2021), a limited company registered in England and Wales, is wholly owned by the ultimate parent company, SoftBank Corp.
 SoftBank Corp. is incorporated and tax resident in Japan, headquartered in Tokyo.
-The ultimate parent company is SoftBank Group Corp. incorporated and tax resident in Japan.

-The group engages in various businesses within the information industry including provision of services such as mobile communications, broadband, data communications, fixed-line telecommunications, internet advertising, membership, ecommerce; sale and lease of mobile devices and accessories and; design of microprocessor intellectual property and related technology.
-The group is also engaged in other fields of businesses such as artificial intelligence and renewable energy (solar power).
-The group also has an investment activities arm.
+The group engages in various businesses within the information industry including provision of services such as mobile communications, broadband, data communications, fixed-line telecommunications, internet advertising, membership, ecommerce; sale and lease of mobile devices and accessories.
+The group is also engaged in other fields of businesses such as artificial intelligence.

 SB Telecom Europe Ltd. provides wireless (mobile) services, wireless services, internet access services, related IT (Information Technology) services and digital marketing services.

 This strategy applies to SB Telecom Europe Ltd., and it is regarded that this publication complies with the duty under paragraphs 16 and 19 of Schedule 19 to the Finance Act 2016.
 In this report, references to “the Company” are to SB Telecom Europe Ltd., the UK entity.